 SQLite is very flexible with regard to datatypes.
 Datatypes are advisory rather than mandatory.

 Some commentators say that SQLite is "weakly typed" and that other SQL databases are "strongly typed".
-We consider these terms to be inaccurate and purgative.
+We consider these terms to be inaccurate and pejorative.
 We prefer to say that SQLite is "flexibly typed" and that other SQL databases are "rigidly typed".

 See the Datatypes in SQLite Version 3 document for a detailed discussion of the type system in SQLite.

 The key point is that SQLite is very forgiving of the type of data that you put into the database.
 For example, if a column has a datatype of "INTEGER" and the application inserts a text string into that column, SQLite will first try to convert the text string into an integer, just like every other SQL database engine.
 Thus, if one inserts '1234' into an INTEGER column, that value is converted into an integer 1234 and stored.
 But, if you insert a non-numeric string like 'wxyz' into an INTEGER column, unlike other SQL databases, SQLite does not throw an error.
 Instead, SQLite stores the actual string value in the column.

 Similarly, SQLite allows you to store a 2000-character string into a column of type VARCHAR(50).
-Other SQL implementions would either throw an error or truncate the string.
+Other SQL implementations would either throw an error or truncate the string.
 SQLite stores the entire 2000-character string with no loss of information and without complaint.